rust-lang/book/second-edition/nostarch/chapter15.md

 situations.
 Let’s look at a case where boxes allow us to define types that we wouldn’t be allowed to if we didn’t have boxes.

-### Boxes Enable Recursive Types
+### Enabling Recursive Types with Boxes

 At compile time, Rust needs to know how much space a type takes up.
 One type whose size can’t be known at compile time is a *recursive type*, where a value can have as part of itself another value of the same type.
 Because this nesting of values could theoretically continue infinitely, Rust doesn’t know how much space a value of a recursive type needs.
-However, boxes have a known size, so by inserting a box in a recursive type definition, we can have recursive types.
+However, boxes have a known size, so by inserting a box in a recursive type definition, you can have recursive types.

 Let’s explore the *cons list*, which is a data type common in functional programming languages, as an example of a recursive type.
 The cons list type